Updated February 28th, 2021

 In terms of revenue per square foot, it is the most profitable shopping area in the United States.
 It’s run by the Simon Property Group, which calls itself the largest real estate company in the world.
 By my count, they own 344 malls in the United States, including the Forum Shops.

 Here you can break out the Visa and shop purchase authentic wares from famous designers like Gucci and Louis Vuitton.
 Other notable retailers include Versace, an Apple store, and Tiffany.

 Yet it’s not all high-end stores.
-Those with less expensive budgets can find your Nike stores, Gaps, Banana Republic, and those types of shops too.
+Those with less expensive budgets can find your Gaps, and those types of shops too.

 Those of you not into shopping can pleasantly kill time (or in my case, wait forever for my wife) by just grabbing a seat and watching all the fellow tourists stroll by.
 That in and of itself is a show.
 It’s also fun, (and it never seems to get old), to just check out the architecture and the sights of the Forum Shops, like the spiral escalators for example.

 In 2004, during their third expansion, which extended the Form Shops out to the Las Vegas strip sidewalk, and which added 175,000 square feet of space, the shopping center became home to only the second spiral escalator in the United States.
 The escalators appear to be free-standing, and it’s an experience to have them whisk you up to the multi-level shopping enclave in style.

 The Forum also has these incredible sky ceilings are an attraction in their own right.
 So those tourists you see stopped in the middle of everyone’s way staring up at the sky are doing it for a reason.
 This ceiling art shows a sky that gradually changes from day to night and back to day – all within around an hour or so.